 ARTICLE VII – MEETINGS

-C. Board of Director’s meetings will be held as are deemed necessary.
-Board of Director’s meetings can be conducted in person, in the form of an email or other social media session.
+- Board of Directors meetings will be held as are deemed necessary.
+Board of Directors meetings can be conducted in person, in the form of an email or other social media session.
 Each board member will have one vote.

 ARTICLE VIII – ELECTIONS

-C. Any officer, director, chairman or member can be removed from office by a 2/3 vote of the full membership in a regular monthly business meeting.
-Any motion for removal from office must be presented at one meeting and voted on at the next meeting.
+- Any officer, director, chairman or member can be removed from office by a ⅔ vote of the full membership in a regular monthly business meeting.

 ARTICLE IX – AMENDMENTS